- Why App?

 Admissions Review Committee - A student is brought before the committee for further consideration of their admissibility to Appalachian beyond the typical considerations.
 A student's records may go before the Admissions Committee due to a concern with an applicant's conduct, academic standing, or other mitigating circumstances.

-Adult Diploma – A student who did not graduate from high school may earn an equivalent degree by completion of an Adult High School Diploma Program or G.E.D.
-Program.
+Adult Diploma – A student who did not graduate from high school may earn an equivalent degree by completion of an Adult High School Diploma Program or High School Equivalency Diploma Program.

 Advance Non-Refundable Payment – To secure a position at Appalachian after being accepted, all students must make an advance non-refundable payment of $200.
 As a courtesy, we ask that you submit the advance non-refundable payment only if Appalachian is your school of choice for enrollment.